Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

-All excess soft plastics, including old, un-reuseable bubble wrap, are recycled weekly through Melbourne-based organisation REDcycle.
+All excess or non re-usable soft plastics, including old, un-reuseable bubble wrap, are recycled weekly through Melbourne-based organisation REDcycle.
 The REDcycle program is an initiative focused on reducing the amount of soft plastics going into landfill by recycling and re-purposing recovered materials.
 Through this program, soft plastics can be remade into a range of products such as bollards, decking, fencing and furniture.

 We continually exert as much pressure as we can on our upstream suppliers to improve their practices and to reduce waste, particularly plastic waste.